 • If the person has a permanent home in both States, they will be considered a resident of the State with which they have closer personal and economic ties

-• If the person’s vital interests cannot be determined, or if they do not have a permanent home available in any of the States, they shall be considered a resident only of the State where they habitually live
+• If the person’s vital interests cannot be determined, or if they do not have a permanent home available in either of the States, they shall be considered a resident only of the State where they habitually live

 • If they habitually live in both States, or does not live in either of them, they shall be considered a resident only of the State of which they hold national citizenship

-• If the person is a national of both States, or not of either of them, the Competent Authorities of Uruguay and Argentina will resolve the case by mutual agreement.
+• If the person is a national of both States, or not of either of them, the competent authorities of Uruguay and Argentina will resolve the case by mutual agreement.

 Due to Uruguay’s new tax regime, legal certainty and ease of moving capital and doing business inside and outside the country, Uruguay is a leading economy offering opportunities not easily found in South American countries.
-With this Decree, the country expects to see greater levels of investment from foreign parties.
+With this decree, the country expects to see greater levels of investment from foreign parties.

-Biz Latin Hub, a global back office company with a local perspective, offers a full suite of multilingual market entry and back-office services throughout Latin America, including accounting and taxation services Uruguay.
+Biz Latin Hub, a global back office company with a local perspective, offers a full suite of multilingual market entry and back-office services throughout Latin America, including accounting and taxation services in Uruguay.

 Our local legal and financial experts take due care to ensure that your business complies with local regulation and is in the best position to succeed.
 Contact our team for personalized information to obtain your tax residency in Uruguay.